danielmejiadev/slots-machine/README.md

 ### Objective

-Jackpot!
-You've landed a summer gig in Las Vegas!
-Unfortunately, it's 2022, and the casinos are closed due to COVID-19.
-Your boss wants to move some of the business online and asks you to build a fullstack app — a simple slot machine game, with a little twist.
+tT build a fullstack app — a simple slot machine game, with a little twist.
 Build it to ensure that the house always wins!

 ### Brief